 Organizations are likely to go full steam on the complete digitization of HR processes right from hiring and onboarding, to talent management, learning and development, performance management, and even employee exit.

-So, armed with fresh budgets in 2021 and the prospect of higher business growth, organizations are likely to invest more in digital platforms for collaboration and communication, employee self-service, employee recognition, and learning management, just to name a few.
+So, in 2021, armed with fresh budgets and the prospect of higher business growth, organizations are likely to invest more in digital platforms for collaboration and communication, employee self-service, employee recognition, and learning management, just to name a few.

 ‘Go digital’ will be the new mantra for HR!